aymanalhattami/filament-context-menu/README.md

 This package is used to add context menu (right click menu) for resource pages and custom pages of [Filament Admin Panel](https://filamentphp.com/).
 * Support dark and light mode.
 * Support left-to-right and right-to-left direction.
-* You can set a divider between menu items.
+* You can set a divider between menu actions.
 * It uses [Filament Actions](https://filamentphp.com/docs/3.x/actions/overview) to set menu items.

 ## Installation